Bloody Sunday (1972)

 Bloody Sunday, or the Bogside Massacre, was a massacre on 30 January 1972 when British soldiers shot 26 unarmed civilians during a protest march in the Bogside area of Derry, Northern Ireland.
-Fourteen people died: thirteen were killed outright, while the death of another man four months later was attributed to his injuries.
+Thirteen men were killed outright and the death of another man four months later was attributed to his gunshot injuries.
 Many of the victims were shot while fleeing from the soldiers, and some were shot while trying to help the wounded.
-Other protesters were injured by shrapnel, rubber bullets, or batons, two were run down by British Army vehicles, and some were beaten.
+Other protesters were injured by shrapnel, rubber bullets, or batons; two were run down by British Army vehicles; and some were beaten.
 All of those shot were Catholics.
 The march had been organised by the Northern Ireland Civil Rights Association (NICRA) to protest against internment without trial.
 The soldiers were from the 1st Battalion of the Parachute Regiment ("1 Para"), the same battalion implicated in the Ballymurphy massacre several months before.

-Two investigations were held by the British government.
+Two investigations were held by the Government of the United Kingdom.
 The Widgery Tribunal, held in the aftermath, largely cleared the soldiers and British authorities of blame.
 It described some of the soldiers' shooting as "bordering on the reckless", but accepted their claims that they shot at gunmen and bomb-throwers.
-The report was widely criticised as a "whitewash".
+The report was widely criticised as a whitewash.

 The Saville Inquiry, chaired by Lord Saville of Newdigate, was established in 1998 to reinvestigate the incident much more thoroughly.
-Following a twelve-year investigation, Saville's report was made public in 2010 and concluded that the killings were "unjustified" and "unjustifiable".
+Following a 12-year investigation, Saville's report was made public in 2010 and concluded that the killings were "unjustified" and "unjustifiable".
 It found that all of those shot were unarmed, that none were posing a serious threat, that no bombs were thrown and that soldiers "knowingly put forward false accounts" to justify their firing.
-The soldiers denied shooting the named victims but also denied shooting anyone by mistake.
+Most of the soldiers denied shooting the named victims but also denied shooting anyone by mistake.
+"Soldier F" admitted killing four of the victims, but claimed they were armed.
 On publication of the report, British Prime Minister David Cameron formally apologised.
 Following this, police began a murder investigation into the killings.
-One former soldier was charged with murder, but the case was dropped two years later when evidence was deemed inadmissible.
-Following an appeal by the families of the victims, however, the Public Prosecution Service resumed the prosecution.
+One former soldier was charged with murder, but the case was dropped when evidence was deemed inadmissible.
+Following an appeal by the victims' families, the Public Prosecution Service resumed the prosecution, and in September 2025 the former British paratrooper known as "Soldier F" went on trial for two murders, as well as five attempted murders.